-A study to determine whether certain properties within the Village of Romeoville qualify in part as a blighted-vacant area as set forth in the definition in the Tax Increment Allocation Redevelopment Act of Chapter 65, 5/11-74.4-3, et. seq., as amended of the Illinois Compiled Statutes.
+A study to determine whether certain properties within the Village of Romeoville qualify in part as a blighted improved area and in part as a blighted vacant area as defined in the Tax Increment Allocation Redevelopment Act of Chapter 65, 5/11-74.4-1, et. seq., as amended of the Illinois Compiled Statutes (the "TIF Act").